mickeymug/data-loading-remix/README.md

-# Styling your Remix app with vanilla CSS
+# Loading data in your Remix app

-This repo includes both a Javascript and Typescript example of how to go about styling your Remix app.
+This repo includes both a Javascript and Typescript example of load data into your Remix app.

 This repo complements the following video: